Return to Work After TBI: Michael Part Twenty-Two

 I worked.
 I was working at United Cerebral Palsy in Oshkosh, and then I got a full-time job with a group home, but I had problems.

-You said you were working for United Cerebral Palsy, and that was while you were still a student?
+When you return to work after TBI you said you were working for United Cerebral Palsy, and that was while you were still a student?

 That was a great place to work.